 Well, the reason behind this action is that they are driven by instincts and a great sense of smell.
-They use the olfactory receptors even to sense a very smallest aroma that’s in the air.
+They use the olfactory receptors even to sense the very smallest aroma that’s in the air.
 Also, cats use the scent as stimuli around them.
 Hence, they interpret the smell as a movement.
 By reading this article, you can discover the reasons behind this strange behavior of smelling your breath.

 The science behind cat smelling

-Since we have mentioned about the olfactory receptors in cats above, you must know the acute information of what causes them stimuli.
+Since we have mentioned the olfactory receptors in cats above, you must know the acute information of what causes them stimuli.
 The epithelium is a tissue type that is responsible for cats to have a great sense of smell.
 These issues are available on the outer surface of the cat’s body at different parts.
 They will be covering the olfactory system, which triggers them to sense the smell.

 Now, this is proven right with the comparison of dogs and cats.
 As you know, commonly dogs are known for sniffing and smelling.
 Even humans use this as a tool to find lost objects or people, with the help of trained dogs.
-The reason behind it is that the dogs have this epithelium more than the cats.
+The reason behind it is that dogs have this epithelium more than cats.

 Also, you must know that both cats and dogs have these olfactory sensors all over the body in higher proportion compared to human beings.
 It is because humans have a flat body surface, and bones are protruded everywhere.
-While in the case of cats and dogs, they have the bones curling and folding; hence, placement of epithelium seems to be everywhere in the body.
+While in the case of cats and dogs, they have the bones curling and folding; hence, the placement of epithelium seems to be everywhere in the body.

-Sense of Smell in cats
+Sense of Smell in Cats

-Hence, cats use the sense of smell naturally to extract the information from the environment.
+Hence, cats use the sense of smell naturally to extract information from the environment.
 Especially when it comes to the owners, they can analyze every particular scent that is changing every moment.
 When they feel dangerous or find something predatory, the advanced sensors in them are open, and they can taste the substance and analyze the smell.
 It may sound weird, but it can happen with any cat.

 In this technique, they keep their nostrils closed and inhale near the object with their mouth open.
 In this way, they can use the flehmen tissue to understand the smell.
 But this is only used when they feel the danger in the surrounding or wanted to find their potential mate.